AguaClara/String-Digester/Summer_2019/Distribution_Designs/converging_strings.md

 **Goal:** Determine the minimum angle between loopy strings such that water flows down the strings and not between them.

 **Methods:**
-- operate the peristaltic pump at 20 microL/s **insert ProCoDa method file**.
+- operate the peristaltic pump at 20 microL/s.
 According to the Spring 2019 Final Report, an RPM of 1.6 corresponded to 5 microL/s.
 So to get a average flow rate of 10 microL/s, we would need an RPM of 3.2 was used.
 - The flow rate was tested experimentally by timing how long it took to fill a 10 mL graduated cylinder to the 1 mL mark.
 It was found that an RPM of 25.0 produced a flow rate much closer to the 10 microL/s.

 Trial 1: 94.6 s = 10.57 microL/s